-The issue of curtailment is a result of the operational characteristics of the facilities within the renewable market.
-These resources are as-available (that is, they generate only when the wind is blowing or the when sunlight strikes the panel, and they are negatively affected by atmospherics which interfere with this energy production, such as cloud cover) and intermittent, which results in generation profiles that do not necessarily follow load.
+The issue of curtailment is a result of the operational characteristics of the facilities within the renewable market.61 These resources are as-available (that is, they generate only when the wind is blowing or the when sunlight strikes the panel, and they are negatively affected by atmospherics which interfere with this energy production, such as cloud cover) and intermittent, which results in generation profiles that do not necessarily follow load.
 SDG&E's net load profile now shows a pronounced shift toward an evening peak as increased solar generation has begun to offset load during SDG&E's historical peak load hours (mid-day).
-The shift of SDG&E's net peak into the evening hours becomes more pronounced as more renewable generation (particularly solar) is brought online, as it has over the past several years and will continue to do so as RPS penetration increases.
-This difference leads to integration issues, specifically overgeneration, which in turn leads to an increase in economic curtailment orders and negative pricing.
-The CAISO, the Participating Transmission Owner or distribution https://www.caiso.com/Documents/FlexibleResourcesHelpRenewables FastFacts.pdf.
+The shift of SDG&E's net peak into the evening hours becomes more pronounced as more renewable generation (particularly solar) is brought online, as it has over the past several years and will continue to do so as RPS penetration increases.62 This difference leads to integration issues, specifically overgeneration, which in turn leads to an increase in economic curtailment orders and negative pricing.
+The CAISO, the Participating Transmission Owner or distribution operator, or the Buyer (SDG&E) can instruct a generator to curtail (take its power off the grid) in order to manage excess generation, minimize the effect of negative pricing, and maintain grid reliability.
+When negative pricing occurs, and generators are not economically curtailed, SDG&E must pay the CAISO to take this power if it is the Scheduling Coordinator for the project - it is important to address and work to mitigate this issue through the valuation and contracting processes.
+It should also be noted that each year brings with it more information and additional opportunity for refinement of the procurement process.